Ada-Developers-Academy/core-unit-3/lifting-state-up/passing-down-event-handlers.md

 This code:

-- Creates a new piece of state named `studentData`
+- Creates a new piece of state and refers to is as `studentData`
-- Creates a new update function named `setStudentData`
+- Creates a new update function and refers to is as `setStudentData`
-- Sets the initial value of `studentData`
+- Sets the initial value of `studentData` to our array of student records
 - Passes the value of `studentData` to `StudentList` in the `prop` `students`

 ## Create a Function to Update `studentData` in `App`